Understanding Your International Health Insurance Options

 What Is International Health Insurance?

-However, the list of medical coverages above is not all-inclusive, and there are many perils to your health that our Global Health Insurance covers.
+However, the list of medical coverages above is not all-inclusive, and there are many perils to your health that our health insurance plans cover.
 Perhaps the most significant benefit, though, cannot be found in the words of the policy but in the peace of mind that comes along with having financial protection from medical emergencies and healthcare needs.

 Our team at Insured Nomads shares your passion, love, and excitement for travel, especially international trips.
-That passion drives our resolve to provide international health insurance built from a foundation of shared experience, understanding, and compassion.
+That passion drives our resolve to provide insurance built from a foundation of shared experience, understanding, and compassion with outstanding benefits, design and execution at the best hospitals in the world, with the top response team available 24 hours a day, 365 days a year.

 While the similarities between international health insurance and domestic health insurance are numerous, there are some unique differences.
 For example, citizens of the United States have certain federal and Constitutional guarantees for access to health insurance known as the Affordable Care Act (ACA).